grahamcarman/docs/astro/office_hours.md

 - Do an Architecture Review or discuss scaling Airflow and Astro Deployments
 - Conduct a code-review for a DAG

-If you need more extensive assistance or guidance, please talk to our [Professional Services](https://www.astronomer.io/professional-services/) team.

 ## Booking Office Hours
 You will be able to book office hours in the top right `(?)` menu on [cloud.astronomer.io](https://cloud.astronomer.io) or in the bottom left of our [docs](https://docs.astronomer.io/astro).